MarceloMiyazaki/calculator-Python/README.md

 # calculator_Python
-A simple calculator that i made using Python.
+A simple calculator made using Python.